Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

 marie@login$ srun --pty --x11=first bash
 ```

-- now you can call "matlab" (you have 8h time to work with the matlab-GUI)
+- now you can call "matlab" (you have 8h time to work with the MATLAB-GUI)

 ### Non-interactive